| In

 start screaming.
 The trick-or-treaters would be screaming.

+It was loads of fun.
 The next few years it got more involved.
 We had a fog machine,

 speakers playing sound effects, and strobe lights.
 We would